rapidwebltd/php-google-people-api/README.md

-# php-google-people-api
+# PHP Google People API

-PHP Google People API
+This packages provide a user friendly way of interacting with Google Contacts via the Google People API.